 Exotic Shorthair grooming and care

-Now we’re not going to say that the Exotic Shorthair is super easy to care for, because their shorthair is really quite dense, so you’ll want to be sure and give them a good “combing” every other day or so.
-Which isn’t bad at all when compare that with the requirements of keeping a Persians coat in shape.
+Now, we’re not going to say that the Exotic Shorthair is super easy to care for because their shorthair is quite dense, so you’ll want to be sure and give them a good “combing” every other day or so, compared with the requirements of keeping a Persian coat in shape, which isn’t bad at all.

 And be sure…